srcery-colors/srcery-vim/README.md

 ## Configuration

 What do you want to configure?
-It's a freaking colorscheme, dammit!
+It's a freaking colorscheme!

 ## Usage

-To enable `flattened_dark`:
+if you want the "dark" version:

     :color flattened_dark

-To enable `flattened_light`:
+if you want the "light" version:

     :color flattened_light

-If you like what you see and want to set flattened as your default colorscheme, add the relevant line to your `vimrc`:
+If you like what you see and decide to make flattened your default colorscheme, add the relevant line to your `vimrc`:

     colorscheme flattened_light